tryriot/coding-challenge/README.md

 ## Objectives

-The current codebase contains some bugs and is not production ready.
-Your task is to implement improvements and discuss potential enhancements and trade-offs.
+The current code base has some bugs and is not production ready.
+Your task will be to implement improvements and discuss potential enhancements and trade-offs to make it production-ready.

 Here are the specs of this API: